qemu/qemu/docs/devel/writing-monitor-commands.rst

 into the QAPI framework implementation.

-For an in-depth introduction to the QAPI framework, please refer to docs/devel/qapi-code-gen.txt.
+For an in-depth introduction to the QAPI framework, please refer to :doc:`qapi-code-gen`.
 For the QMP protocol, see the :doc:`/interop/qmp-spec`.

 New commands may be implemented in QMP only.
 New HMP commands should be